alicetananaeva/DogStressLevelQuestionnaire/README.md

 ## Scoring Logic

 Band thresholds are loaded from `DSLQ_App_ScoringConfig.csv`.
 Some response mappings and frequency weights are defined in code.
-Interpretation bands are derived from score thresholds established during the initial psychometric evaluation of the DSLQ.
+Interpretation bands are derived from score thresholds established during the psychometric evaluation of the DSLQ.
 Bands:

 | Band       | Score range     |
 |------------|-----------------|